3slab/VdmLibraryDoctrineOrmTransportBundle/README.md

 Configuration | Description
 --- | ---
 dsn | Always starts with `vdm+doctrine://`.
 You can specify the connection to use with `vdm+doctrine://mycustomconnection` (fits into `doctrine.orm.xxx_entity_manager`).
-If you use the default connection, you can use only `vdm+doctrine://` options.entities | Array of entities to register.
+If you use the default connection, you can use only `vdm+doctrine://` options.doctrine_executor | set the id (in the container of services) of a custom doctrine executor to use instead of the [DefaultDoctrineExecutor](./Executor/DefaultDoctrineExecutor.php) options.default_entity | set the class of default entity to populate if none passed in the message metadatas options.entities | Array of entities to register.
 At least one entity must be declared. options.entities.FQCN.selector | (optional) Define how the executor will try and fetch a pre-existing entity before persisting (see below)